 Charles Kingsford-Smith became a household name between and after the wars because of his record-breaking Trans-Pacific flights with Charles Ulm and P.G.
 Taylor, and mysterious disappearance in 1937.

-Less known are his experiences as a combat pilot in 1917, where his flying life was forged in the fires of adversity.
-In his autobiography he recalled
+Less known are his experiences as a combat pilot in 1917, where his flying career was forged in the fires of adversity.
+In his autobiography My flying life he recalled

 Sometimes our squadrons would sweep the sky in bands 20 strong, looking for trouble in the shape of Hun machines, and generally finding it.
 We flew low over enemy aerodromes and trenches, ground strafing and attacking anything in sight with our drums of Lewis fire.
 At other times we flew high, waiting At 15,000 ft. to pounce on our enemies, and there were exciting and adventurous occasions when we deliberately cultivated a spinning nose dive to in an effort to avoid attack, or with nonchalant abandon rolled carefree.